NatBat92/drf-api/README.md

 - A Cloudinary account, create one for free at [https://cloudinary.com](https://cloudinary.com).

-**NOTE**: It is assumed you have followed all deployment instructions listed in this readme starting with the section titled 'Forking the GitHub Repository'.
+**NOTE**: It is assumed you have followed all deployment instructions listed in this readme, starting with the section titled 'Forking the GitHub Repository'.

-1. Log in to [Heroku](https://www.heroku.com/) and if not taken there automatically, navigate to your personal app dashboard.
+1. Log into [Heroku](https://www.heroku.com/) and if not taken there automatically, navigate to your personal app dashboard.
 1. At the top of the page locate the 'New' drop down, click it and then select 'Create new app'.
 1. Give your application a unique name, select a region appropriate to your location and click the 'Create app' button.
 1. Your app should now be created, so from the menu towards the top of the page select the 'Resources' section.